Data5tream/neural-data-normalizer/README.md

 ## Cut the crap, show me how to

 Consider this.
-I'm trying to plug a neural network into my Arduino Connected Garden and i've got the following data.
+I'm trying to plug a neural network into my Arduino Connected Garden and I've got the following data.
 I want my network to know when or when not to water my plants on its own (whatever the units are for now).

 ```json
 { "soilhumidity": 500, "airtemp": 32, "airhum": 18, "water": true, "plants": ["tomatoes", "potatoes"] },